Code-Institute-Submissions/valerieniloinsigh31-Project-1-Drama-Classes_NovResub/README.md

    CREDITS:

-   Reference where content came from, where media came from and where extra help came from -common practice to use code from other repositaries and tutorials-important to be specific to avoid plagiarism
+   Reference where content came from, where media came from and where extra help came from

-   Break credits section into Content and Media:

    CONTENT:
    -Text for homepage was taken from ''